Quick Summary

 SignWell is a simple (but powerful) electronic signature software designed to streamline the document signing process for businesses of all sizes.

-We’ve also made sure to include features that lighten your workload through automation.
+We’ve also included features that lighten your workload through automation.
 For example, you can set up templates and workflows to streamline the signing process for common documents and automate reminders for signers to ensure timely completion.

 Key Features

-- Legally Binding E-Signatures: Collect legally binding signatures from all parties involved in the document.
-Maintain compliance with detailed audit trails covering access, changes, and approvals.
+- Legally Binding eSignatures: Collect legally binding signatures from all parties involved in the document.
+Maintain compliance by providing detailed audit trails of access, changes, and approvals.

 - Bulk Sending: Send documents to multiple people at once, or set an automated signing order to reflect your approval process.
 Each person gets a copy of the completed document once everyone has signed.